Opposition to World War II: Opposition elements

 The Communist Party opposed American involvement in the early stages of World War II, starting in August 1939, when the Molotov–Ribbentrop Pact launched a deal between Stalin and Hitler that allowed Moscow to split control of Eastern Europe with Berlin.
 Communist activists in CIO labor unions tried to slow the flow of munitions to Britain.
 Leftist organizations like the American Peace Mobilization and veterans of the Abraham Lincoln Brigade protested in opposition to the war, the draft, and the Lend-Lease Act.
 They said of Lend-Lease, "Roosevelt needs its dictatorial powers to further his aim of carving out of a warring world, the American Empire so long desired by the Wall Street money lords."
-Overnight on June 22, 1941, the date of the German invasion of the Soviet Union, the Communists reversed positions and became war hawks.
+Overnight on June 22, 1941, the date of the German invasion of the Soviet Union in Operation Barbarossa, the Communists reversed positions and became war hawks.

 Numerous women activists, notably within the Mothers' movement led by Elizabeth Dilling, opposed American involvement on the basis that it would be preferable for Nazism rather than Communism to dominate Europe.
 These women also wished to keep their own sons out of the combat US involvement in the war would necessitate, and believed the war would destroy Christianity and further spread atheistic Communism across Europe.

 Henry Ford, a long-time pacifist, opposed US participation in the war until the attack on Pearl Harbor.
 Before then he refused to manufacture airplanes and other war equipment for the British.
 Father Charles Coughlin urged the US to keep out of the war and permit Germany to conquer Great Britain and the Soviet Union.
 Asked Coughlin, "Must the entire world go to war for 600,000 Jews in Germany?"
 The most radical of isolationists would say that all of the current problems in the US were because of World War I. US Senator Gerald Nye from North Dakota would even blame the Great Depression on America's economic expansion during World War I.